shadowbane/branch-changer/README.md

 ## Usage

-### Linux / MacOS Intel Silicon

-### MacOS Apple Silicon
+Download from [release page](https://github.com/shadowbane/branch-changer/releases/latest) and run it from console.

 ### Windows
 Sadly, I don't have Windows machine to test this script.
-But, I think it should work on Windows 10 with WSL2.
+But, I think it should work on Windows 10/11 with WSL2.

 ### Parameters
 ```bash